manticoresoftware/manticoresearch/docs/getting-started/migrate_from_manticore2.rst

 Document IDs
 ~~~~~~~~~~~~

 Doc ids used to be UNSIGNED 64-bit integers.
-Now they are SIGNED 64-bit integers.
+Now they are POSITIVE SIGNED 64-bit integers.